A Singleton Bound for Lattice Schemes: Singleton Bound

 \begin{theorem}[Lattice Singleton Bound(LSB)] If $(L, d_h)$ is a geometric modular lattice with height $h$ and $h(I) = n$, $d_h$ is the metric induced by the height function, and $C$ is a scheme of $L$ with minimum distance $d$, then

-where \begin{enumerate} \item $\alpha_L = d-1$, when $L$ is {\it distributive}, \item $\alpha_L = \lfloor {\frac{d-1}{2}} \rfloor$, when $L$ is {\it modular}. \end{enumerate} \end{theorem} \begin{proof} Given the lattice $L$, pick an element $w$ of height $n-1$ (which always exists in a geometric modular lattice).
+where $L' = [0,w]$ for an element $w \in L$ and $h(w) = n - \alpha_L$.
+The constant $\alpha_L$ depends on the lattice as follows: \begin{enumerate} \item $\alpha_L = d-1$, when $L$ is {\it distributive}, \item $\alpha_L = \lfloor {\frac{d-2}{2}} \rfloor$, when $L$ is {\it modular}. \end{enumerate} \end{theorem} \begin{proof} Given the lattice $L$, pick an element $w'_1$ of height $n-1$ (which always exists in a geometric modular lattice).
 Now puncture the lattice by a dimension to get a new geometric modular lattice $L'$ with height $n-1$ and suppose that drop in minimum distance of the scheme, after puncturing a dimension, is at most $\beta$.
 If $d'$ is the minimum distance of the punctured scheme $C'$, then $d' \geq d - \beta$.
 If $d - \beta > 0$, then all elements in the punctured scheme $C'$ are still distinct.
 We repeat the puncturing operating on the new lattice.
+Suppose $w'_i$ is used to puncture the at the '$i$'th step, then the height of $w'_i$ in the lattice is $n-i$.
 The puncturing is repeated maximum number of times so that the minimum distance of the punctured scheme does not drop to zero.
 In other words, we keep puncturing the lattice, until the minimum distance of the punctured scheme is just short of zero.
-Let us say that the original lattice was punctured $\alpha _L$ times.
+Let us say that the lattice was punctured $\alpha _L$ times.
 Since the minimum distance of the punctured scheme is still non zero, the punctured scheme contains exactly the same number of elements as $C$.
-At this stage, the minimum distance of the scheme is non-zero and all the elements of the punctured scheme are in a lattice of height $n - \alpha _L$.
+At this stage, the minimum distance of the scheme is non-zero and all the elements of the punctured scheme are in an interval of $[0,w]$ where $w$ is an element of height $n - \alpha _L$.
 Clearly the number of elements in the scheme $C$ is upper bounded by the total number of elements in the punctured lattice.
 Thus